Here’s the scenario:

 Exposure to EMFs- electromagnetic radiation imbalance calcium in our brain and cause oxidation damage.
 People vary in sensitivity to EMFs so you may feel the effect of your electronic devices or you may not… but it’s something to consider.

 Your Stress Reduction Plan

-Use our worksheet to help you identify what layers of stress you’re under right now.
-The worksheet will help to make it obvious which types of stress you can knock off right now so you can begin to heal.
+First, identify what layers of stress you’re under right now.
+This will help to make it obvious which types of stress you can knock off right now so you can begin to heal.

 That being said, you might be able to identify your stressors but it can be hard to say ‘goodbye’ to your commitments or other things you deem important.